bambam955/udayton-work/cps-352/project-1-mosaic-effect/build-notes.md

 # CPS 352 Notes

-This class uses the OpenCV library for C++ a lot.
+This class uses the OpenCV library for C++.

 To use it properly within Visual Studio, you have to configure some things project by project.